Spitting in sports could be on its way out

 Spitting in sports is about as common as the goal celebration in football.
 It’s long been part of the furniture, but perhaps that’s all about to change.

-An interesting point to come out of these talks is a potential ban on spitting in sports.
+One interesting aside to come out of these talks is a potential ban on spitting in sports.
 It’s a welcome consideration to an act which should have been phased out years ago.

 Spitting annoys and intrigues me in equal measure.
 I’ve often wondered why, as a really base level thing, it has never been pulled up on.